 - Early embryo assessment: Observable subtle changes during embryo development, from the first cell division of the egg-sperm hybrid cell to the 2-3-stage embryo or through to the blastocyst stage(5-6 days), can be recorded and carefully examined with the use of the EmbryoScope® time-lapse imaging.

 - Genetic screening: This is really important for finding hereditary or impossible-to-observe chromosomal abnormalities in prospective embryos.
-A chromosomally abnormal embryo is less likely to implant.
-PGD and / or PGS performed by our partner laboratories in Reprogenetics can be used for this purpose.

 Transfer of the best-quality chromosomally normal embryoswill offer the best chances of implantation.